top1944/duckuments/docs/17_setup/1_1_reproducing_ubuntu_image.md

     laptop $ df -h

-Inspect the output for something like `/dev/mmcblk0`, you may see `/dev/mmcblk0pX` or a couple of similar entries for each partition on the card, where `X` is the partition number.
+Inspect the output for something like `/dev/mmcblk0`.
+You may see `/dev/mmcblk0pX` or a couple of similar entries for each partition on the card, where `X` is the partition number.
 If you don't see anything like that, take out the SD card and run the command again and see what disappeared.

-Next unmount all the partitions associated with the device probably:
+Next unmount all the partitions associated with the device:

     laptop $ sudo umount /dev/mmcblk0p1
     laptop $ sudo umount /dev/mmcblk0p2

 ### Burn the image to an SD card

-Then burn to disc using the command `dd`:
+Then burn to disk using the command `dd`:

-    laptop $ sudo dd of=DEVICE if=IMG status=progress bs=4M
+    laptop $ sudo dd of=![device] if=![image file] status=progress bs=4M

-where `IMG` is the `.img` file you unzipped, and `DEVICE` is the device that represents your SD card reader.
-Note without partitions. i.e., `/dev/mmcblk0`, not `/dev/mmcblk0pX`.
+where `IMG` is the `.img` file you unzipped, and `device` is the device that represents your SD card reader.

+Note: use the name of the device, without partitions. i.e., `/dev/mmcblk0`, not `/dev/mmcblk0pX`.

 ### Verify that the SD card was created correctly